Navigation: Home FAQs Texas Tax System

 What are my remedies?

-If you believe that your property value determination is too high or if you were denied an exemption or special appraisal valuation, you may protest to your ARB.
-If you do not agree with the decision of the ARB you may take your case to binding arbitration in some instances or to district court.
+If you believe that the appraisal district's value determination is too high or if you were denied an exemption or special appraisal valuation, you may protest to the ARB.
+If you do not agree with the decision of the ARB you may take your case to binding arbitration or in some instances to SOAH or district court.

-You may speak during public hearing when your elected officials are deciding how to spend you taxes and are setting the tax rate.
+You may additionally speak during a public meetings when your elected officials are deciding how to spend your taxes and are setting their tax rate.

 You may limit major tax increases through elections to roll back or limit tax rates.